 Whether you're considering replacing your oven with a combination steam option, or like the thought of a dedicated steamer, there are plenty of choices out there.
-But don't get too steamed up over the decision: we've condensed what you need to know about these ovens into bite-sized chunks.
+But don't get too steamed up over the decision: we've condensed what you need to know about these ovens.

 For most cooks, a combination steam oven shouldn't replace a conventional electric oven, because you can get better cooking results in a standard oven, or one with the added moisture settings, at a much lower cost.